MuhammedAbdalla/OBSIDAS-LabVIEW/README_Hardware.md

 The Bruel and Kjaer 4231 calibrator is to be used during microphone calibration.
 The calibrator generates an audio signal (at either 94 or 114 dB SPL) of frequency 1 kHz and contains a slot into which a single microphone capsule should be inserted during digital microphone-sensitivity-value adjustment.

+**NOTE:** In the diagram below, "Oscilloscope" is referring to the NI USB-4431 data acquisition interface, which connects to the user's laptop via USB Type-B.
 ![image](https://github.com/MuhammedAbdalla/OBSIDAS-LabVIEW/assets/115284776/025fa017-594b-4e16-8c4f-9ecb8256bb0e)

   1. #### GRAS 26AK preamplifier